The other capital we’ve been missing from the picture so far

 - What if the Ethereum community crowdfunds the resources to sustain a network of physical Ethereum hubs serving as co-working and event spaces or even incubators and accelerators?

 - What if the Ethereum community crowdfunds a DAO-like structure enabling self-organizing, self-selection, and self-funding better at ecosystem level?
-For example this community-driven collaboration vehicle could be also used for crowdfunding and organizing conferences, crowdsourcing events' agenda, sponsoring research and academic initiatives, etc.
+For example this community-driven collaboration vehicle could be also used for crowdfunding and organizing conferences, crowdsourcing events' agenda, sponsoring research, academic initiatives, etc.

 It’s intriguing to imagine “what if” Ethereum becomes #1 on the social axis and “Community” was actually Ethereum’s “killer app” all this time... 🤔